infosec-ai/legal/terms.md

 2. **User Eligibility**

-   - You must be at least 18 years old or the legal age of majority in your jurisdiction to use the Platform.
+   - You must be at least 18 years old or the legal age of majority in your jurisdiction to use the Website.

    - Users in Singapore must also comply with relevant laws and regulations.